deislabs/bindle/docs/webassembly.md

 - During execution, the runtime is responsible for delegating user interactions.
 (This may mean running a UI, or may mean determining what does run the UI)
 - Finally, when the aggregate application hits its stopping condition (program completes, user exits, fatal error, etc), it is the runtime's job to clean up

-This document focuses on how the runtime makes the decisions about how to fetch and load the constituent parts of an aggregated application.
+This document focuses on how the runtime makes decisions about how to fetch and load the constituent parts of an aggregated application.
-That is, this document describes how an application is described as a bindle, and how a Stargazer runtime should interpret the information in that bindle.
+That is, this document explains how an application is described as a bindle, and how a Stargazer runtime should interpret the information in that bindle.

 ## Stargazer Application Structure: Wasm, Tianyan, Nanoprocesses, and Bindle